CODT 1.0 Atlantic

 CODT is ETL

-We extract metadata from the ontology, transform and load into the data modeling tool or repository.
+We extract metadata from the ontology, transform it, and load it into the data modeling tool or repository.
 The preferred extraction method is to query an ontology on a Triple Store or development platform.
-We issue commands in SPARQL, the query language and store the result sets.
+We issue commands in SPARQL, the query language, and store the result sets.

-The load takes files in a format consumable for the data modeling tool.
-PowerDesigner, for example, has the functionality to import MS-Excel files.
+The load takes files in a format consumable by the data modeling tool.
+PowerDesigner, for example, can import MS Excel files.

 The complex part of CODT is the transformation from ontology to Entity-Relationship metamodel.